Election Dispute Increases Risk Of Political Violence, Analysts Warn

 Some of the most inflammatory language is coming from the White House and Trump himself.
 Twitter took the extraordinary measure of adding warning labels to several of the president's tweets.
 Trump repeatedly has suggested that there's something nefarious about the mundane, laborious process of counting an unprecedented number of mail-in ballots in the middle of a pandemic.
 His supporters also promoted "Sharpiegate," the debunked claim that Trump voters were given Sharpies to fill out their ballots, the idea being that the heavy ink might invalidate them.

-When it comes to fueling unrest, "the bully pulpit is going to be one of the main factors," said Levin, the researcher.
+When it comes to fueling unrest, "the bully pulpit is going to be one of the main factors," said Brian Levin, director of the Center for the Study of Hate and Extremism at California State University, San Bernardino.

 "From what we've been seeing, the sustained nature of the invective, particularly when it's coming from the highest transmitter in the land, can result in multiple spikes," Levin said.